Saturday, January 6, 2018

 1. One nugget of advice they should be offering parents is: Don’t let your children grow up to be professors - since in the age of MOOCs the occupation is governed by superstar, winner-takes-all, power-law-distribution economics.
 Consequently, there will be little opportunity to make a living in academia.
 [Even less opportunity than exists in the severely depressed academic labour market of the current higher education model, since, to mix the authors’ examples, claims 1 and 2 cause Kahn Academy to bankrupt Kodak, leaving most college and university employees out of work.]

 2. If there is less incentive to become a professor, then there will be fewer professors.
-Think of every burgeoning artist whose parents insist they to stop wasting time at that easel and get back to their economics or calculus or anatomy homework.
+Think of every burgeoning artist whose parents insist they stop wasting time at that easel and get back to their economics or calculus or anatomy homework.
 It is hard to know how many great artists or developments in art have been lost in this way.
 [Under the current higher education model, some have calculated the odds of becoming a professional athlete at equal to or better than becoming a professor.
 Of course, if claims 1 and 2 are correct, MOOCs will make it far less probable that someone can become a professor.]

 3. Though there are reasons other than employment to get an education, when claims 1 and 2 are applied more widely to other occupations - as 2MA suggests is likely - there will be a more generalized dampening of incentive to seek (higher) education.
 If there are only 3 professors or lawyers or doctors or engineers or architects or whatever in the (global) market, then there is little point spending the time (if not the money) on the education necessary to attain such positions.